 Evgeny Murtola / Shutterstock.com

 Block watches and neighborhood meetings are signs of a tight community.
 If you find a neighborhood group, attend a meeting or two to meet people and ask questions.
 Subscribe to any neighborhood newsletters.

 6. People are out on the streets

-People on sidewalks and children walking to school and playing in parks tells you that they feel safe.
-An article at Veterans United asks:
+People on sidewalks and children walking to school and playing in parks tell you that they feel safe.
+An article at Veterans United Network asks:

 7. It passes muster after dark

 Evgeniya Uvarova / Shutterstock.com

 Don’t think you know a place if you’ve only seen it in the middle of a weekday.
 Return repeatedly, at night and on weekends, to get a realistic picture.